-Christopher made his professional debut in 2013 as Richard Dauntless in Ruddigore with the Gilbert & Sullivan Light Opera Company of Long Island.
+Christopher made his professional debut as Richard Dauntless in Ruddigore with the Gilbert & Sullivan Light Opera Company of Long Island.
 Other solo performances include concerts with The United Choral Society in Woodmere, NY, Classics on Hudson in Hudson, NY and dell’Arte Opera Ensemble in NYC.
 From 2013-2015 Christopher was a member of Long Island’s professional chamber ensemble: eVoco Collective, performing as tenor soloist in Rachmaninoff’s All-Night Vigil.
-In 2012, Christopher was named a recipient of the Dorothy B. Hoag Music Award as well as becoming a finalist in the NY Chamber Players Young Artist Competition in NYC.

 Christopher’s diverse approach as a musical artist is reflected in his collegiate studies.
-A graduate of the Graduate Vocal Arts Program at Bard College Conservatory, Christopher received his Masters in Music in May of 2017 under the instruction of Dawn Upshaw and Lorraine Nubar.
-While in attendance, Christopher was a featured artist for the conservatory.
+A graduate of the Graduate Vocal Arts Program at Bard College Conservatory, Christopher received his Masters in Music under the instruction of Dawn Upshaw and Lorraine Nubar.
+Christopher was a featured artist at the conservatory.
 His performances at Bard include Mozart’s Coronation Mass under the direction of James Bagwell, and Handel’s Messiah with TŌN Orchestra.
-In 2016, Christopher made his debut at the renowned Richard B. Fisher Center for the Performing Arts performing the role of Tamino in the Conservatory's production of Die Zauberflöte and the following year, as the title role in a staged concert production of Bernstein's Candide.
+Christopher made his debut at the renowned Richard B. Fisher Center for the Performing Arts performing the role of Tamino in the Conservatory's production of Die Zauberflöte.